whalelephant/CertX/README.md

 - Alice wants to demonstrate to a restaurant that she has been fully vaccinated.
 - The restaurant does not need to know who Alice is other than the fact she has been vaccinated.
-- Alice does not want to reused the identity for the restaurant for other services as she does not want to be tracked.
+- Alice does not want to reuse the identity for the restaurant for other services as she does not want to be tracked.

 ### MuggleAuth (Issuer Zone)